 Selected 10th overall in the 1985 NHL Draft

 The Kings decided to use their second of back-to-back picks on the talented center from the Oshawa Generals.
-The likely vision was to pair him and Duncanson together on the same line and dominate the league for the foreseeable future.
+The intent was likely to pair him and Duncanson together on the same line and dominate the league for the foreseeable future.
 Sadly, Gratton only played a total of seven games for the Kings and tallied a meager one goal.
-Regardless, the Kings’ social media team felt the need to get nostalgic about Gratton’s storied Kings career via their Twitter account:
+Regardless, the Kings’ social media team felt the need to be nostalgic about Gratton’s storied Kings career via their Twitter account:

 Lauri Tukonen – RW – Blues (SM-liiga)